linux-system-roles/crypto_policies/README.md

 Use this variable to specify the desired crypto policy on the target system, which can be either the base policy or a base policy with subpolicies as accepted by the `update-crypto-policies` tool.
 For example `FUTURE` or `DEFAULT:NO-SHA1:GOST`.
-The specified base policy and subpolicies must be available on the target system.
+The specified base policy and subpolicies  <!-- codespell:ignore gost -->
+must be available on the target system.

 The default value is `null` meaning the configuration is not changed and